-The OrientationSensor is used for game-like apps in which the user controls the action by tilting the device.
+You can use the OrientationSensor for game-like apps in which the user controls the action by tilting the device.
 It can also be used as a compass to find out which direction (north/south, east/west) the phone is pointing.